 Yes, we’ve had mountains of laundry from the trip and still more from the layers of warm clothes we go through each day… and yes, we’ve had runny noses and chilled toes, but seriously, we are blessed in ways we can’t enumerate, so we’ve more or less gone through our issues with winter with smiles.

 Our shambolic living area was given a makeover in our absence.
 The Dad Man, Dadi and Anees pulled out all the stops and gave us a special kind of homecoming, ma shaa Allah.
-Marz and Bear have their room back, so they are happy campers.
+Marz and Bear have their room back, now that the library has been moved (again), so they are happy campers.
 We miss the obstacle course of books and desks… Bibliomaniacs that we are, we’ll always crave the feeling of being surrounded by books.
-However, it was high time to admit that the Lightbulb Lab was taking over our place (like literally!).
+However, it was high time to admit that the Lightbulb Lab was staging a coup and bent on taking over our living quarters.
 Alhamdulillah, the Dad Man had room in the office space he’s renting, so the books have a new home.
-We still have a large book case in our hallway and we visit the Lightbulb Lab often, so we still have books — just enough so our compulsion for a tome is satisfied, but just not that many that we feel like we can’t breathe!
-The glass room is still a work in progress, but the leaks have been plugged up and is decent enough that I no longer call it names or pretend it isn’t there ;) There is potential for craftiness there, in shaa Allah!
+We still have a large book case in our hallway and we visit the Lightbulb Lab often, so we still have books — just enough so our compulsion for a read is satisfied, but just not that many that we feel like we can’t breathe or move an inch!
+The glass extension/room is still a work in progress, but the leaks have been plugged up and it’s decent enough that I no longer call it names or pretend it isn’t there ;) There is potential for craftiness, I tell you… in shaa Allah!

 Is that hope and cheer you’re hearing from me?
-You bet!
+Well, I’m tired of being the bitter old crone, so yes, You bet!

 We’ve been cramming lots homeschool-wise.
-We’ve HAD to after our last trip and in view of upcoming trips (in shaa Allah).
+We’ve HAD to after our last trip and in view of upcoming trips.
 I’ve gone back to ‘school’ too and am taking a few courses.
-It has been a humbling experience — I’m not the sharpest knife in the drawer, so it has been a struggle.
-I’ve realised that it is all good though.
+It has been a humbling experience — I’m not the sharpest knife in the drawer, so it has been a big struggle.
+All said and done though, it’s ALL good.
 I’ve been reminded of how little I know and how much harder I need to work.
 I’ve also been reminded of how tough it must be for my children and how I should be kinder to them.

 I have a few resources to share, but Peep has been up to his shenanigans again.
 Last night, it was this: